whylokesh/whylokesh/README.md

 **Exploring | Freelance Engineer** (July 2024 – Present)
 - Diving deep into AI and blockchain industries while mastering core engineering fundamentals to understand how systems work on-chain and off-chain.
 - Assisting businesses to onboard their operations and workflows into tech-powered applications, enhancing efficiency and automation.
-- Building and iterating personal projects like **Devise** — a next-gen productivity app blending AI, bullet journaling, and reflective insights to help users track and improve their habits and output.
+- Building and iterating personal projects like **Daywise** — a next-gen productivity app blending AI, bullet journaling, and reflective insights to help users track and improve their habits and output.
-- Actively participating in Web3 hackathons and engaging with the open-source community to contribute and learn cutting-edge tech.
+- Actively participating in Web3 & AI hackathons and engaging with the open-source community to contribute and learn cutting-edge tech.

 ### ⚙️ InveeSync
 **Backend Developer** (Mar 2024 – July 2024)